timnboys/salt-discord/README.md

   - Set a player ped by SID.
   - Options: `sid` (Player SID), `ped` (Ped Model, e.g. mp_m_freemode_01)

+- **/onlinecount**
+  - Get the number of players currently online on the server.
+  - Replies with an embed showing:
+    - "Nobody is online right now." if 0
+    - "There is 1 person online right now." if 1
+    - "There are X people online right now." if more than 1

 ## Permissions Management

 The `/permissions` command allows the owner role to manage admin/mod roles, command permissions, and ignored commands directly from Discord.
 All changes are stored in the MySQL database.